 Humphries has one advantage over the Hill Top boys.
 His farm in the Granite Belt is 1,000 metres above sea level and gets winter frosts, which put the hops into a dormant state where they can grow better.

-Humphries and Mitchell are planning a “themed holiday” to America where they will visit the hop farms of Washington, but also visit growers in Florida – which has a similar climate – to see what lessons they can learn from people who have been growing hops for the past four years.
+Humphries and Carson are planning a “themed holiday” to America where they will visit the hop farms of Washington, but also visit growers in Florida – which has a similar climate – to see what lessons they can learn from people who have been growing hops for the past four years.

-“And one thing they’re looking at doing is extending the day length by using lighting to match a more ideal climate day length and shown some positive initial results with that and they also say turning the lighting off for a length of time can trigger maturation for consistency,” says Mitchell.
+“And one thing they’re looking at doing is extending the day length by using lighting to match a more ideal climate day length and shown some positive initial results with that and they also say turning the lighting off for a length of time can trigger maturation for consistency,” says Carson.
 “If you can use lighting to increase productivity and then make harvest dates fairly uniform that could be a win.”

-There are lots of people on there sharing about how they’re growing,” says Mitchell.
+There are lots of people on there sharing about how they’re growing,” says Carson.
 “There’s a real community out there sharing knowledge.
 It’s nice.
 You ask questions you get answers and you share your wins and your losses.”

 “It’s essential to get a read from people who have been doing it for a lot longer than you,” advises Humphries.
 “Horticulture in general, how the place works in terms of soil and climate to get your base line about what works and what doesn’t up here.
 All the problems, we can overcome them with tenacity, but you need a few quid behind you.
 One of the most important things is to link with other people who are giving it a crack in Australia or around the world.”